How Much Does It Cost to Start a Mental Health Practice in Minnesota?

 How Minnesota Compares to Neighboring States

-Minnesota is close to the national average for Mental Health Practice startup costs, with a cost-of-living index of 98.
-Compared to neighboring Wisconsin ($47,500 median startup cost), Minnesota has higher costs for a Mental Health Practice.
+Minnesota is one of the more affordable states for launching a Mental Health Practice, with a cost-of-living index of 93.6 (national average is 100).
+Compared to neighboring Wisconsin ($45,500 median startup cost), Minnesota has higher costs for a Mental Health Practice.

 | State | Est. Cost | LLC Fee |